4X/Other Space SimsTutorials

 You can also pick planets with future upgrades in mind.
 The Corrupted Nanoforge can be installed into the Heavy Industry and Orbital Works to give them bonus production.
 It will also give a 20% bonus to Ship Quality on that planet.
 So plan to drop one in a Heavy Industry planet when you find it.
 These special items come from Derelict stations and as other rare drops.
 Each Industry in the colony system has an attached upgrade that offers some bonuses.

-READ MORE How to complete the Wet ‘n Wild Challenge in BitLife
+READ MORE How To Complete the Athletic Supporter Challenge in BitLife

 Once you have the planet picked out, it’s time to get started.
 Survey the planet and look at what results you get.
 The game clues you in when you find a good planet, as you will get Class IV and Class V Survey Data for the best planets.
 Hold onto these and you can sell them after you set up the colony for quick cash.